G. O. Smith

 Gilbert Oswald Smith (25 November 1872 – 6 December 1943), familiarly known as G. O. Smith or simply as G. O. or Jo, was an English amateur footballer often referred to as "the first great centre forward".
 In addition, Smith played first-class cricket for Oxford University and Surrey.

+Smith was by profession a schoolmaster, becoming headmaster of Ludgrove School, jointly with footballing colleague William Oakley from 1901 until 1934.
+He was unmarried.

+Early life

+Born in Croydon but the son of a Scottish merchant who settled in India, in his early life Smith lived in Godalming at a house called Killcott which later became St Hilary's School.